 SB 369, as amended, Simitian.
-Solid waste: tire recycling:-waste tire rubber materials rubberized asphalt concrete.
+Solid waste: tire recycling: rubberized asphalt concrete.

-(1) Existing law authorizes the California Integrated Waste Management Board to implement a program to award grants of up to \$50,000 to cities, counties, districts, and other local governmental agencies for the funding of public works projects that use rubberized asphalt concrete.
+(1) Existing law authorizes the California Integrated Waste Management Board to implement a program to award grants of up to \$50,000 to cities, counties, districts, and other local governmental agencies for the funding of public works projects that use rubberized asphalt concrete and meet specified qualifications, including that the project will use between 2,500 and 20,000 tons of rubberized asphalt concrete and 20 pounds or more of crumb rubber per ton of rubberized asphalt concrete.
 The grants are funded by an appropriation in the annual Budget Act from the California Tire Recycling Management Fund.
-Existing law-becomes became inoperative on June 30, 2006, and is repealed on January 1, 2007.
+Existing law became inoperative on June 30, 2006, and is repealed on January 1, 2007.

-$SB 369 \qquad \qquad -2-$
+SB 369 -2-

-This bill would instead authorize the awarding of grants for public works projects that use waste tire rubber materials, including, but not limited to, rubberized asphalt concrete and tire-derived aggregate.
-The bill would change several revise the eligibility qualifications for those public works grants, including deleting districts from the eligibility list; expanding the list of materials eligible to be used; decreasing the minimum and deleting the maximum amount of materials required to be used; and to require the project to use at least 1,250 tons of rubberized asphalt concrete.
+This bill would revise the eligibility qualifications for those public works grants, to instead require the project to use at least 1,250 tons of rubberized asphalt concrete.
 The bill would require the board to annually calculate the amount of a grant, based on the amount of rubberized asphalt concrete used on a project, and would increase the maximum amount of grant money that can be awarded to \$250,000.
 This bill would recommence the grant program on January 1, 2007, and would make the program inoperative on June 30, 2010.
 The bill would extend the repeal date to January 1, 2011.